tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

-Now, another way to look at this is if we watch Chinese people who learn Japanese, they improve so much faster and reach higher levels than traditional western learners of the language because they know the characters already.
+Now, another way to look at this is if we watch Chinese people who learn Japanese, they improve so much faster and reach higher levels than traditional Japanse learners from the West because they know the characters already.
 So you first need to become like a Chinese person.
 Chinese people don't know how to read the kanji in Japanese, but they know how kanji look like, and they know the meanings.
-After you catch up to a Chinese person then you can move on to learning grammar and sentences.
+After you **catch up** to a Chinese person then you can move on to learning words, sentences, and grammar.

 Many commonly used resources that encourage mnemonics are based on RTK.
 Originally, RTK refers to a book "Remembering the Kanji" by James Heisig.
-The ordering of characters in the book and its component-based mnemonic system are used in combination with the SRS.
+The ordering of characters in the book and its component-based mnemonic system are used in combination with the [SRS](spaced-repetition.html).

 Kanji in the book are ordered by the complexity and number of their components.
 So for example before you learn `拐`, you have to learn `手`, `口` and `刀`.